Boat Insurance in Alberta: Your FAQs Answered

 Depending on the age of your boat, you will have two options for insuring your boat:

 - Agreed Value – Insures your boat to its market value, as agreed upon when you purchase the insurance policy.

 - Replacement Cost – Insures your boat to its MRSP value or purchase price, usually only available for newer boats.

 You will also need to decide on your policy limits for your boat insurance.
 This is the maximum amount that will be paid in the event of a covered claim.
 There may be different limits for different sections of coverage.
 For example, your liability limit may be $1 million whereas your property limit may be $100,000.
-Your broker will help you choose the right limits for your boat.
+Your leisure insurance brokers will help you choose the right limits for your boat.